Nuitka/Nuitka-website/pages/roadmap.rst

    that is intended for use with local variables later on, could also be supported in binary operations and in-place operations, esp. for ``int``, ``float`` and ``long`` values.

+-  Implement the ``partial`` built-in and make it work with compiled functions.
+It could prepare calls much better, such that they do not come through keyword arguments unnecessarily.

 ####################
  macOS enhancements